alexc-dft/aim_pot_parser/README.md

 All routines & classes must have Google style docstrings: https://google.github.io/styleguide/pyguide.html

+All python code should be run through Pylint: https://pylint.readthedocs.io/en/stable/

 ### Requirements
 To install all python package requirements in your python virtual environment do:
 pip install -r requirements.txt